Things To Do in Christchurch

 Like your food fresh and locally sourced - what could be fresher that catching it yourself?

-Take a mackerel fishing trip on ‘Rosie’ with Skipper Bill Foster, whether or not you catch something for tea you are sure to have a whale of a time!
+Take a mackerel fishing trip from Mudeford Quay - whether or not you catch something for tea you are sure to have a whale of a time!

 Keen on fishing but not so keen on boats?
-With miles of coastline and two pristine rivers the area offers great shore and coarse fishing, visiting anglers can call in to Davis Tackle for permits, bait and local advice.
+With miles of coastline and two pristine rivers, the area offers great shore and coarse fishing for those who haven't found found their sea legs.

 On two legs or two wheels